GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 - `GLUU_LDAP_ADVERTISE_ADDR`: the hostname/IP address used as the host of OpenDJ server

 #### OpenLDAP

+Note: this container only support Consul to get the configuration.

 An alternative of OpenDJ image.
 To use this container, make sure to choose `openldap` when running `config-init` container.
 For example: